 “If you ask me what I came to do in this world… I am here to live out loud.”

-I love what I do and how my work—as a coach, teacher and writer— has the possibility to enlighten and benefits my clients, students and readers.
+I love what I do and how my work—as a coach, writer and mindfulness meditation instructor—has the possibility to enlighten and benefits my clients, students and readers.
 I remember the challenges I braved in my early twenties after graduating college, faced with balancing a new career, my financial future, and potential relationships.
 Marriage was another transition that required me to make significant compromises and brought a shift in priorities.
 And while it was filled with joy, new motherhood was simultaneously overwhelming, and involved a postpartum depression, adapting to a new identity, and lots of self-reflection about a work-life balance.

 Caren’s insightfulness, her reassuring approach, and the positive strategies she’s shared have been beyond helpful!
 Our work together has been effective, and enabled me to get a clearer picture of my goals and how to reach them.